 2016 - Present:

-2016 - Present: Kyle's ultimate goal was to scale SourceCode B46 into every classroom in the United States, but noticed in the growth process that the quality of the program decreased and cost increased.
+2016 - Present: Kyle's ultimate goal was to scale SourceCode B46 into every classroom in the United States, but he noticed during the growth process that the quality of the program decreased and the cost increased.
 As a result, after a year and a half, SourceCode B46 was shut down and Kyle went back to the drawing board.
 Relying on the experiences from his past tech startups, the Fern Creek Coding Program, SourceCode B46, his friend and co-founder, Himanshu "Heman" Pagey, and board, Learn Jelly was launched in January 2016.

 Unlike his previous education ventures, which focused on offering in-school and online classes which taught elementary students how to code through storytelling, Learn Jelly focused on assisting K-5 Learning Guardians in achieving their mission.
 Their mission is to help students learn academic concepts and improve reading and 21st-century skills through storytelling, art, and computer science.
 As a result of this shift, over 600 teachers and 14,000 students from 43 states and Canada signed up to participate in the pilot within 42 days of the program announcement in January 2016.
 In August of 2016, Learn Jelly partnered with the City of Orlando to pilot the program at local neighborhood centers.

 Due to Kyle's strong passion for solving the education challenges of low-income communities, Learn Jelly is a social venture with a mission to increase the reading and learning proficiency rates of all elementary students, especially the 20 million who come from low-income homes.
-To accomplish this, the companies programs and services are designed to provide a highly engaging and fun learning experience which combines storytelling, art, and coding to improve reading, learning, and thinking skills in these communities through coding-based activities, programs, and services.
+To accomplish this, the company's programs and services are designed to provide a highly engaging and fun learning experience which combines storytelling, art, and coding to improve reading, learning, and thinking skills through visualization and retelling activities.

 Kyle Christian Steele, Founder and CEO